softwarefactory-project/DLRN/doc/source/usage.rst

 This will clone the packaging for the project you’re interested in into ``data/openstack-cinder_repo``, you can now change this packaging and rerun the DLRN command in test your changes.

+This command expects build and runtime dependencies to be found in previously built repositories (during the initial full build).

 If you have locally changed the packaging make sure to include ``--dev`` in the command line.
 This switches DLRN into **dev mode** which causes it to preserve local changes to your